hcartagena/swarmwise-spanish-ppcl/README.md

 # swarmwise-spanish-ppcl

-OmegaT repository for translation of Rick Falkvinge's Swarmwise into Spanish
+OmegaT repository for translating Rick Falkvinge's Swarmwise into Spanish